 Ajax Metal Forming Solutions is exhibiting in booth 331 today, November 14, at the Design2Part trade show in Charlotte, North Carolina.
 Visit Ajax Vice President of Sales Don Wellman and Sales Engineer Jayson Marcott and take a look at the dozens of metal formed parts they have on hand in the Ajax exhibit.

 If you’ve never seen a fiber laser cut metal, this is a good video to view.
 In this case, we were able to mount a GoPro Hero 8 onto the cutting head with a magnet.
-This new version of the GoPro has anti-shake and ultra hi-resolution video capture that gives you a fantastic look at how this thing moves across an aluminium sheet.
+This new version of the GoPro has anti-shake and ultra hi-resolution video capture that gives you a fantastic look at how this thing moves across an aluminum sheet.

 Ajax Metal Forming Sales Engineer Jayson Marcott and Vice President of Sales & Marketing Don Wellman met with medical product engineers from across America at the 2019 Medical Design & Manufacturing exposition on Wednesday the 23rd and Thursday the 24th at the Minneapolis Convention Center.